gdg-x/hoverboard/data/posts/2016-09-01-reasons-to-visit-devfest.markdown

 <img src="/images/posts/reasons3.png" style="width: 70%;"/>

-Lviv - historical place of Europe culture soul of Ukraine.
+Lviv - historical place of Europe and culture soul of Ukraine
 -------------------------------------------------------------
 Pretty terrific city!
 If you comes here one time you have to return and stay here for all your life!
 I am not joking Lviv is dangerous (it makes you want to return again and again and again).
 Lviv is obsession!